-The list of supported commands appear.
+Supported commands appear.
 All obsolete Hive CLI commands are supported on the Beeline command line except set key=value commands that configure Hive metastore.

+At the prompt, enter your user name and password for accessing Hive.
 The output includes the system variable settings: